-Shanghai became a so-called treaty port in 1842 when the Treaty of Nanking ended the First Opium War, the very conflict that drove the Sassoon family out of the opium trade.
+Shanghai became a so-called treaty port in 1842 when the Treaty of Nanking ended the First Opium War.
 As a new colonial hub, it was a city of vast inequity, with a foreign middle- and upper-class presence, growing Chinese professional and middle classes, and countless poor Chinese refugees who had fled there to escape famine and civil war.
 Within this maelstrom, the Sassoons and Kadoories cultivated a strategic relationship with the British that had already begun in India.

 When Queen Victoria ascended to the throne in 1837, David Sassoon had taken his two eldest, Elias and Abdullah, who had been tutored in English language and history, to the Bombay waterfront to hear the proclamation:

 His sons wanted to wear British waistcoats and ties.
 David forbade it.
 All three wore the clothes of Baghdad—white muslin shirts and billowing white trousers bound at the ankle.
 David wore his embroidered turban and dark robes.
 As a British military band played, the three joined the crowd shouting in English, “God Save the Queen!”